 Placed in the Liliaceae in Michigan Flora.
 The garden hyacinth (Hyacinthus orientalis L.) has been collected persisting where dumped with garden refuse in Alpena Co., but is not really established.
-Additional species of Muscari and Scilla plus the related Puschkinia are also commonly cultivated and may escape.
+Additional species of Muscari and Scilla are cultivated and may escape.

 1. Tepals united for half or more of their length; perianth blue or purple, less than 6 mm long.